Infectious Disease Lab

 For urgent requests you may call the lab at 513-636-9820 to confirm that testing will be done.
 Any testing outside of this schedule should be coordinated through the laboratory director.

 - When using a swab to collect a sample from any site (nasal / respiratory, lesion, rectal), use a plain, sterile swab with no media.
-Either the red or green-topped Stuart’s swabs are acceptable.
+Either the red or green-topped Stuart’s swabs are preferred.
 Do not submit swabs that are in any kind of charcoal or gel media.

 - When multiple PCR tests (from the list above) are to be analyzed from whole blood, a single tube of blood (at least 0.5mL) is acceptable.
 The laboratory does not need a separate tube of blood for each test being ordered.